i0bs/retux/README.md

 As society makes more technological advancements, it's become a concern of my own that any dependency, even a Discord library should consider looking into the possibility of ensuring runtime safety.
 With retux, your end-user facing code is generously checked and potentially sanitised if inputted wrongly to the API.
-You should be able to make code *work* and not follow strictly by the playbook for technical correctness.
+You should be able to make code *work*, not fight for technical correctness.

 ## Is this another fork?